KenzoBH/Data-Science/Twitter_ML/README.md

 ## Methods

-The models were chosen based on their RMSE (Root Mean Squared Error) over the the historical data of POMO4 company stock.
-The best models were the Stochastic Gradient Descent (aka SGD and Satoshi Gaara Daisuke 🙇🏼‍♂️), Linear Support Vector Regression (aka SVR and Sophia Victoria Resende 🙆🏻‍♀️) and the Random Forest (aka RF and Rannah dom Fontes 👩‍💻) :D
-They beat the other models (Ridge Regression and Linear Regression) and the stipulated baseline, that predicted the average of the training data for the new days.
+The program train 7 models everyday.
+They are: Stochastic Gradient Descent, Ridge Regression, Linear Suppor Vector Regressor, K-Nearest Neighbors, Decision Tree, Random Forest and Ada Boost.
+The models are trained with the last 50 days, and tested with the last 5 - the best ones are chosen (based on their RMSE, Root Mean Squared Error) to tweet the predictions.
+As I observed, Linear SVR and SGD are the best ones.

-The models are trained everyday with new data, that is scraped off the [Yahoo Finance website](https://finance.yahoo.com/), and their predictions are shown on the [@RegressTrio](https://twitter.com/RegressTrio) account on Twitter.
+The details of the models training and selection is in `regress_bot.py`and `functions.py` files.
+They are trained everyday with new data, that is scraped off the [Yahoo Finance website](https://finance.yahoo.com/), and their predictions are shown on the [@RegressML](https://twitter.com/RegressML) account on Twitter.

 -------------------------